Why Choose Health Care Systems Administration?

 Program courses are taught on the Big Rapids campus, online, and evenings in Grand Rapids.
 Two internships are required – a six week internship in a hospital setting and a ten week internship during the last semester.

-For more information contact: Gail L Bullard, DHED, MHA, RN Assistant Professor and Program Coordinator
+For more information E-mail Gail L Bullard, DHED, MHA, RN Assistant Professor and Program Coordinator